TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 38/Psalms 38.7.md

 ---

-For my loins are filled with burning; And there is no soundness in my flesh.
+For my waist is filled with burning.
+There is no soundness in my flesh.